-Infants have many transitions in their first year, so it is our feeling that we will be most successful by only offering 4 spots for infants at any given time.
+Infants have many transitions in their first year, an we strive to build strong connections and relationships with our families.
 This allows us to do everything we can to follow your child's individual schedule that you have already implemented at home.
 We understand that coming to our center will expose your infant to new faces, voices, and people to comfort them.
 Please keep us aware of any schedule changes.
 When your child is ready to switch from nursing to bottles or bottles only to food, please make sure these new formulas and foods are tried at home first, so you are aware of any allergies that your child may have.
 Please provide us with a list of any foods your child is eating at home.
 Your child may move from the infant room to our one year old room when he or she turns 13 months old.
 We like to make sure your child is eating table foods, uses a sippy cup, and is mobile before transitioning to the new room.

 The toddler world is full of new and exciting growth and learning.
 Children at this age are trying new foods, acquiring new skills, and becoming more independent.
 Our toddler teachers work on scaffolding onto your toddler’s newly developing skills and encourage them to try new things.
 Challenges such as hitting and biting may also occur at this age.
 This is perfectly developmentally appropriate and something our teachers understand how to work through.
 The teachers will share any new skills that they are working on and behaviors they may see in the classroom with you.
 As your child gets ready to move to the next age group, we will send your little one to the new rooms for short visits throughout the day to acclimate to the new schedule, teachers, and children.
 You will receive a transition letter 2 weeks prior to your child moving to the next room.
 You will also have the opportunity to meet with your child’s teacher and new teacher.